pachyderm/pachyderm/doc/deployment/deploy_troubleshooting.md

   30s        30s        1    {attachdetach }                Warning        FailedMount    Failed to attach volume "etcd-volume" on node "ip-172-20-44-17.us-west-2.compute.internal" with: Error attaching EBS volume "vol-0c1d403ac05096dfe" to instance "i-0a12e00c0f3fb047d": VolumeInUse: vol-0c1d403ac05096dfe is already attached to an instance
 ```

+This would indicate that the [peristent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is failing to get attached to the node in your kubernetes cluster.

 #### Recourse

 Your best bet is to manually detach the volume and restart the pod.

-For example, to resolve this issue when Pachyderm is deployed to AWS, first find the node of which the pod is scheduled.
-In the output of the `kubectl describe po/pachd-xxx` command above, you should see the name of the node on which the pod is running.
-In the AWS web console, find that node..
-Once you have the right node, look in the bottom pane for the attached volume.
+For example, to resolve this issue when Pachyderm is deployed to AWS, pull up your AWS web console and look up the node mentioned in the error message (ip-172-20-44-17.us-west-2.compute.internal in our case).
+Then on the bottom pane for the attached volume.
 Follow the link to the attached volume, and detach the volume.
 You may need to "Force Detach" it.

 Once it's detached (and marked as available).
 Restart the pod by killing it, e.g: